86 billion dollars.

 For example, you can try pain relieving foods along with home back traction and a good body pillow to get the rest that you need at night.

-Or you can try a handheld back massager and a pain relieving bath, along with a back stretcher to instantly relieve your pain.
+Or you can try a handheld back massager and a pain-relieving bath, along with a back stretcher to instantly relieve your pain.

-What ever you do, just do something.
+Whatever you do, just do something.

 Start with something.